 The Two Types Of Dentures

-Getting dentures is not an easy thing to deal with, especially whenever you need to pick between two types of dentures.
-Our dentists know all about the differences between full and partial dentures, and thankfully we believe in sharing knowledge.
+Getting restorative dentures is not an easy thing to deal with, especially whenever you need to pick between two types of dentures.
+Our Hometown Dental dentist Dr. Brian Bomberger and his dental team knows all about the differences between full and partial dentures, and thankfully we believe in sharing knowledge.
 If you are still confused about which type of denture is the best for you, then we are happy to share our information.

 A complete denture is used whenever all of your teeth need to be removed or are all missing, while a partial denture is for when you have some of your natural teeth still inside your mouth.
 While some people argue that one is better than the other, we argue that it depends on your situation.

 Types Of Complete Dentures